vintg/Javascript/README.md

 # Javascript

-my solutions to Hack Reactor JS prep work
+my solutions to Hack Reactor and App Academy prep work in javascript